Welcome

 Dr Michael Rowlands

-He is consulting remotely using Zoom and WhatsApp video conferencing.
+Consultations are conducted remotely using Zoom and WhatsApp video conferencing.
 The UK private health insurance companies are in agreement with this method of communication and are allowing refund of consultation fees.

-The video conferencing generally works well and Dr Rowlands tries to allow more time for this medium.
+The video conferencing generally works well, and Dr Rowlands tries to allow more time for this medium.
 Some of the subtleties of psychiatric consultation are not able to be picked up, but from a patient’s perspective, there is immense flexibility both in terms of time and location of appointments, but also it allows Dr Rowlands to refer to any therapist anywhere in the UK that is most effective for your condition.

-By agreeing to the appointment you are also agreeing to have the consultation undertaken remotely.
+By agreeing to the appointment, you are also agreeing to have the consultation undertaken remotely.

 Appointments are not recorded, so Dr Rowlands will look away from the screen, at times, to make written notes.
 Dr Rowlands is in a quiet private room, for the duration of the consultation.
 Dr Rowlands would, in general, prefer to consult with the patient whilst they are alone, but if you would like family members or friends to be present, please let him know.
 It can often be helpful to speak to family members at the end of the consultation, although this option is entirely at the patient's discretion.